Dechrissen/knowledge/python/common-interview-problems.md

 ### Option 2
 ```
 # this is the way I did it, which was more intuitive to me
 # sort each word in the list, and then add it to a dict of sorted_word:[word1, word2, etc] pairs
 # for each anagram in the dict's keys, add to a list all the values (the lists of anagrams for that sorted_word)
 # return that list

+# note: the keys 'sorted_word' are each a representation of what all the anagrams in that list which that sorted_word will sort to. so sorted_word is just an identifier

 class Solution:
     def groupAnagrams(self, strs: List[str]) -> List[List[str]]: